MikroElektronika/mikrosdk_click_v2/clicks/leddriver12/details.md

 ## Example Description

-> This example demonstrates the use of LED Driver 12 click board.
+> This example demonstrates the use of LED Driver 12 Click board.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration which turns OFF the LEDs 0 to 7, configures LEDs 8 to 11 for PWM0, and LEDs 12 to 15 for PWM1 settings.
+> Initializes the driver and performs the Click default configuration which turns OFF the LEDs 0 to 7, configures LEDs 8 to 11 for PWM0, and LEDs 12 to 15 for PWM1 settings.
 PWM0 is set at half duty cycle with a one-second blinking period, while PWM1 is configured for a quarter of duty cycle with a half-second blinking period.